Back to blog

 France

 Law N° 2005-102 outlines equal opportunities and participation for people with disabilities in France.
-Under Article 47, the Référentiel Général d’Accessibilité pour les Administrations (RGAA) requires all French government and public websites to comply with web accessibility standards.
-In 2015, The RGAA 3 was updated from the RGAA 2.2 to integrate new technologies, such as HTML and ARIA.
-The RGAA is based on the Web Content Accessibility Guidelines 2.0.
+Under Article 47, the Référentiel Général d’Accessibilité pour les Administrations (RGAA) requires all French government and public websites to comply with web accessibility standards (WCAG 2.0 Level AA).
+In 2015, the RGAA 3 was updated from the RGAA 2.2 to integrate new technologies, such as HTML and ARIA.

 Germany